 - Some credit unions advertise a lower APR that starts at 1.49% for a Tesla.
 It can pay to shop around.

-- There are no official guidelines about credit or income requirements, which makes it difficult to get an idea of the kind of APR you will qualify for until you submit an application.
+- There are no official guidelines about credit or income requirements, so it is difficult to get an idea of the kind of APR you will qualify for until you submit an application.

 Conclusion

-Tesla financing is an option worth considering if you value the ease of use that this online process offers.
+Tesla financing is an option worth considering if you value this online process’s ease of use.
 The different terms and relatively low APR are positive points.
 However, this option seems best for buyers with a strong credit score and excellent income.

-Remember that shopping around and comparing different auto loans might not be convenient, but it can help you save a lot when financing a new vehicle, especially if your credit score isn’t excellent.
+Remember that shopping around and comparing different auto loans might not be convenient.
+Still, it can help you save a lot when financing a new vehicle, especially if your credit score isn’t excellent.

 FAQs